keras-team/keras-io/examples/generative/md/gpt2_text_generation_with_kerasnlp.md

 <div class="k-default-codeblock">
 ```
 GPT-2 output:
-I like basketball. i've been a big fan of it since high school, and it's been pretty cool to me.
+I like basketball. i'm not a big fan of the sport. i like to watch it, but i'm not a big fan of the game.
 ```
 </div>

 <div class="k-default-codeblock">
 ```
-i've been playing basketball with my brother since high school, and my dad is a big fan of the game.
+so i was playing a game of basketball with my friend, and the other guys are all playing. i was playing with my brother, and he was talking to a guy, and we're talking. the guy was a freshman, and the other guys were seniors. he was really into the game, and we were really into it. he said that he thought that the other guys were going to score points, but the other guys weren't.
 ```
 </div>

 <div class="k-default-codeblock">
 ```
-so, i'm in the middle of a game, and i get a little frustrated, so i just try to play basketball. so, i start to go up on the court, and when i see the basket, i'm like, "what the hell, this kid has to go!" so i start to get up and go up on the floor.
+so we were talking, and he said,
 ```
 </div>

 <div class="k-default-codeblock">
 ```
-it's like a giant
+"you're not going to score points,
-TOTAL TIME ELAPSED: 16.22s
+TOTAL TIME ELAPSED: 20.27s

 ```
 </div>